Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 5. Click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button in the bottom left corner of the category data window.
   The selected category has been removed from the category column.
 The category data window is closed.

-  > [Caution] Make sure that no product is assigned to the category that will be deleted as problems may occur to products that are still assigned to a deleted category.
+  > [Warning] Make sure that no product is assigned to the category that will be deleted as problems may occur to products that are still assigned to a deleted category.

 6. Click the [SAVE] button in the upper right corner.
   The category has been deleted.
 The *Edit category* view is closed.